 Rather than Jesus' exclusively referring to himself as interpreted by ecclesiastical teachers, Jesus is referring to an exclusive situation that exists between every confidential loving servant of the Supreme Being and God.
 Let's thus translate this statement appropriately:

-"No one knows who the loving servant is except the Father, and no one knows who the Father is except the loving servant and those to whom the loving servant chooses to reveal Him."
+"No one knows who the loving servant is except the Father, and no one knows who the Father is except the loving servant and those to whom the loving servant chooses to reveal Him."or

 "No one knows who the representative is except the Father, and no one knows who the Father is except the representative and those to whom the representative chooses to reveal Him."